momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 Without the utilization of NAT64, IPv6-only resolvers need to forward queries to a dual-stack recursive name server performing the iterative queries.

-The current situation where an iterative resolver cannot be operated without IPv4 reachability may hinder the operation of a network's own iterative resolver in an IPv6-only network.
+The current situation where an iterative resolver cannot operate without IPv4 reachability may hinder the operation of a network's own iterative resolver in an IPv6-only network.
 Therefore, this document describes how iterative resolvers can be used without issues in IPv6-only networks by utilizing NAT64.